cyanskies/another-toml-cpp/README.md

 Some nodes don't have names, such as arrays or inline tables that are nested within arrays.

 Once you have a value node you can convert it into a usable c++ type.
-TOML types correspond to the following c++ types when using this library:
+TOML types correspond to the following c++ types:
 - String: `std::string`
 - Integer: `std::int64_t`, int64 is used as it can hold the entire range required by the TOML standard
 - Float: `double`, double is used to preserve the precision level required by the TOML standard
 - Boolean: `bool`

-Another TOML includes types for storing TOML dates and times:
+Another TOML provides types for storing TOML dates and times:
 - Offset Date Time: `another_toml::date_time`
 - Local Date Time: `another_toml::local_date_time`
 - Local Date: `another_toml::date`